GriffH/school-files/project_3/README.md

 ## Design

+##ALERT: This is not fully finished, will finish working tomorrow ran out of time.
+Thanks!

 1. Cpu gets word from random bank of words
 2. Cpu displays underscores for each letter of word